-Sometimes, the best people are in a place to relocate (or it just isn’t possible at the moment), and we try to support this as much as possible.
+Sometimes, the best people aren’t in a place to relocate (or it just isn’t possible at the moment), and we try to support this as much as possible.
 But other times, people don’t want to.
 This is why we as a company aspire to be remote-first.

-I have been working remotely out of South Africa this month – and went to a great incubator – MEST – to speak about remote work, and the potential of this in Africa.
+Back in March 2019, I worked remotely out of South Africa for the entire month – and went to a great incubator – MEST – to speak about remote work, and the potential of this in Africa.
 I thought I’d sum it up here and give you some honest, down-to-earth advice that I shared with the guys there.

-So the indicators are there that more and more remote jobs should become available, so how do you get yourself ready for them?
-In my mind, there are a couple of things to consider.
+So the indicators are there — more and more remote jobs are becoming available.
+So how do you get yourself ready for them?
+In my mind, there are a couple of things to consider...

 1.1 Good thing: the flexibility to work from wherever

 You can work from wherever.
-Surf trip in Canary Islands for a bit?
+Surf trip in the Canary Islands for a bit?
 That’s happened for kiteboarder Will.
 Group trip to South Africa to escape Danish winter?
 12 or so of us decided to do that.
 Granted, when things are normal again...

 So if flexibility is important to you this is a huge win.

-The flip side of working from wherever is you have a whole bunch of virtual, awesome penpal colleagues, but if you’re having a bad day they can’t
+The flip side of working remotely is that you have a whole bunch of virtual, awesome penpal colleagues.

 1.2 Good thing: the autonomy to set your schedule